Chris Taylor Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.69).
+- The Reds have a 4.69 team ERA that ranks 25th across all MLB pitching staffs.

 - The Reds allow the fifth-most home runs in baseball (138 total, 1.3 per game).

-- His most recent time out was on Saturday against the Arizona Diamondbacks, when the lefty went six innings, surrendering one earned run while giving up three hits.
+- In his last outing on Sunday against the Arizona Diamondbacks, the right-hander tossed four innings, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.